 In fact, if I were to meet some of my old people today for the first time, I’m not sure we would gel.
-And that’s OK.
+And that’s okay.

-The trouble is, I didn’t believe it was OK for a long, long time.
+The trouble is, I didn’t believe it was okay for a long, long time.
 In fact, it broke my heart.

 Extra messages, forced meet-ups, trying to re-live past experiences.
 I would use anything at my disposal to try and force a relationship with people who were no longer really my people.
 They’d respond with one-word answers, or the air would hang around us awkwardly—telling me even the atmosphere understood things were no longer the same.
 Yet I refused to give up.
-I wanted to fight.
+Despite the signs a friendship was ending, I wanted to fight.